 “I’ve been here for five minutes, and I already have a headache,” Master Isaac sighed.

 “They’ve been at it all week,” Kaela explained, shaking her head in disappointment.

-Pennie sighed and looked towards Brayden, who also sighed.
+Pennie sighed and looked towards Ray, who also sighed.
 While Lynx and Dimetrios had been busy arguing, Brayden and Pennie had been helping to clean up the mess caused by Dark Soul.
-In Pennie’s view, she thought they had both been pretty useless since the actual job they were on was to help the Light Elementals, not fight the Anti-Gov Guild.
+In Pennie’s view, she thought they had both been pretty useless.
 Of course, she wouldn’t dare say it out loud.

-“Yep, you did mention that a few times.
-That means we’re tied.”
-Ray rolled his eyes.
+“Yes, you did mention that a few times,” Ray rolled his eyes.

 “I’m still mad about that,” Lynx growled under his breath.

 “You can tell us all about it when we get back home,” Master Isaac pointed out.
 “But we really should be going now.”

 They headed towards the cars when someone called for them to wait.
 Pennie turned to see Cianna standing behind them.
 She had a bag on her back and a nervous expression on her face.

 “Please let me come with you!”
 Cianna bowed.